noopurm912/311AlleghenyCallAnalysisAndPrediction/README.md

 **Tasks**:

-1: Data Analysis and Visualization
+**1: Data Analysis and Visualization**

-2: Time Series Analysis : To predict the number of 311 Request raised on each date based on the data available using ARIMA model
+**2: Time Series Analysis**: To predict the number of 311 Request raised on each date based on the data available using ARIMA model

-3: Random Forest Classifier: Predict the values of column NEIGHBORHOOD based on the information contained in the other columns using Random Forest Classifier Algorithm.
+**3: Random Forest Classifier**: Predict the values of column NEIGHBORHOOD based on the information contained in the other columns using Random Forest Classifier Algorithm.

 This data analysis is based on the hypothesis that it could be used by the county to optimally allocate